Lübeck–Puttgarden railway

 The Lübeck–Puttgarden railway is part of the international Vogelfluglinie (Bird Flight Line) between Germany and Denmark and connects Lübeck with Puttgarden on the Baltic Sea island of Fehmarn in the German state of Schleswig-Holstein.
+Until the Puttgarden–Rødby rail ferry connection was discontinued in 2019, the route was used by international long-distance trains between Hamburg and Copenhagen.

 The line is now closed north of Neustadt for the construction of the Fehmarn Belt Fixed Link.
+The new line is not expected to be completed before 2029.
+The state of Schleswig Holstein and DB want to close the present coastal line and send trains via a new route inland.
+The connection to the seaside resorts on the Bay of Lübeck will be significantly worsened when the route is closed and is legally controversial.

 Route

 The tracks of the Kiel–Lübeck railway are used from Lübeck to Bad Schwartau.
 The line then runs along the Baltic coast through Timmendorfer Strand, Scharbeutz, Haffkrug and Sierksdorf.
 In the Neustadt in Holstein freight yard a branch line separates and runs to Neustadt station.
 The main line continues through eastern Holstein and runs via Lensahn, Oldenburg in Holstein, Großenbrode and after crossing the Fehmarn Sound on the Fehmarn Sound Bridge it ends at Puttgarden station on Fehmarn.

 History

 The first section of the Lübeck–Puttgarden line to be built was the 23 kilometre section from Neustadt to Oldenburg.
 This was built by the Oldenburg District Railway (Kreis Oldenburger Eisenbahn, KOE) and opened on 30 September 1881.
 On 17 January 1898, the line was extended towards Lütjenbrode and Heiligenhafen (20 km).

 A direct connection from Lübeck to Neustadt was missing for decades, as Neustadt was only connected with Lübeck via the Eutin–Neustadt line, requiring a change in Eutin.
 The direct connection opened between Lübeck and Neustadt by Deutsche Reichsbahn was not opened until 1 June 1928.